ekafui07/Hedge-ID-Finder/README.md

 Review & Download: The results will appear in the table.
 Click the "Download Results" button to save them as an Excel file.

-How to Host (on GitHub Pages)

-Since you're familiar with GitHub Pages, here's the quick process:

-Create a Repository: Create a new public repository on GitHub (e.g., name-matcher).

-Rename File: Rename the excel-sorter.html file to index.html.
-This is important so GitHub Pages serves it as the default page.

-Push the File: Add and commit the index.html file to your new repository and push it.

-git init
-git add index.html
-git commit -m "Initial commit" git remote add origin [https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git) git push -u origin main

-Enable Pages:

-Go to your repository's Settings tab.

-Navigate to the Pages section on the left.

-Under Source, select your main branch (or master) and save.

-Done: Your tool will be live in a few minutes at https://YOUR_USERNAME.github.io/YOUR_REPOSITORY/.

-Libraries Used

-This tool is made possible by these excellent open-source libraries:

-Tailwind CSS - For styling the UI.

-SheetJS (xlsx.js) - For reading and writing Excel files in the browser.

-Fuse.js - For the powerful fuzzy matching.